Symbian9/qmapshack-doc-wiki/Use Case: Motorcycle Navigation.md

 For sake of example, let me report some encounters of my last tour I pre-planned with QMapShack and engaged with the route downloaded to a Garmin zumo 390LM (one of those dedicated motorcycle satnav gadgets).

 Some supplemental waypoints I added to "nail down" a route to my desires where some dozen meters beneath the road.
 If you realize it during driving, you have to pass it by and then manually call "skip route point" (a feature I desperately missed on my car satnav I used before) to avoid your satnav insisting to "turn back".
-Not nice during when driving curvy roads, but better than a complete loss of navigation assistance.
+Not nice during driving curvy roads, but still better than a complete loss of navigation assistance.

 ![wiki-fl.jpg](https://bitbucket.org/repo/L5qerE/images/2580338973-wiki-fl.jpg)

-If you do not realize it, you enter some residential area or some higway junction just be told that you can turn now: *Have been there, have done that* :-((( .
+If you do not realize that you just hunt a dummy nail, you may enter some residential area, city center or some highway junction just to be told that you can turn now: *have come far but what am I doing here?* :-((( .
 So, carefully adjusting your "trip nails" close to your route is tantamount.

 ![wiki-kc.jpg](https://bitbucket.org/repo/L5qerE/images/1500573576-wiki-kc.jpg)
 ![wiki-bf.jpg](https://bitbucket.org/repo/L5qerE/images/3741804599-wiki-bf.jpg)